 Exp.
 4. Live imaging of axon projection in CS assembloids carrying SCN2A-C959X mutation.

 To assess the effect of SCN2A deficiency on axon projection, hCS organoids will be labeled with AAV1-hSyn-mScarlet, and fused with hStrS at day 65 to form CS assembloids for studying projecting axons from the cortex.
 Imaging will occur on days 20, 30, and 42 post-fusions.
 Assembloids will be moved to a confocal plate and subjected to z-stack imaging with a 10X lens, reaching depths of up to 500 μm using a confocal microscope at 37°C and 5% CO2.
 Cortical projections inside hStrS will be analyzed using Fiji/ImageJ.
-Each experimental group will comprise 10 assembloids.

 Exp.
 5. Measuring sEPSC and spine density of projected striatal neurons in CS assembloids.

 To assess the impact of the SCN2A-C959X mutation on synaptic function in projected neurons within hStrS of assembloids, I will label hCS with AAV1-hSyn1-Cre and hStrS with AAV1-Ef1a-DIO-mScarlet and AAV9-hSyn-EGFP at day 60 and generate CS assembloids at day 65.
 In hStrS, Cre recombinase will induce DIO-mScarlet expression, marking cortical-projection neurons in red.
 Confocal z-stack imaging of dendritic spines on projected striatal neurons (red) will be conducted 30 days post-fusion using a 20x lens with a 6x zoom-in.
 The sEPSCs of the projected striatal neurons (red) will be recorded using patch-clamp, and morphology and synaptic features will be verified post-recording through biocytin staining.
-Spine types and densities will be analyzed with Neurolucida software, with each group comprising data from at least 50 dendritic branches across 5-8 assembloids.
+Spine types and densities will be analyzed with Neurolucida software.

 Exp.
 6. Examining neurotransmitter levels in CS assembloids with SCN2A deficiency.